-5 DISCUSSION
+5 Discussion

 Simulation has demonstrated its use in many areas including support for embedded (software/hardware) system design.
 An example is the use of logical-time DEVS simulation for autonomous, intelligent cruise controller (Schulz et al. 1998).
 Software/hardware co-design is approached as a process where appropriate tradeoffs can be studied in a virtual setting to implement the cruise controller.
 Soft real-time DEVS simulation is used for analyzing and designing cooperative simulated and actual robots (Hu and Zeigler 2005).
-Using this approach DEVS atomic model I/O messages are communicated with the Relay Phidget through a non-real-time DSHAL (Jackson 2012).
-Furthermore, in this work and other DEVS-based approaches (e.g.,

-(Cellier and Kofman 2006; Bergero and Kofman 2011)), there is no support for action-level modeling, simulation is not subject to hard real-time execution, and simulation-software interactions are not separated as defined in this work.
+In these and other DEVS-based approaches (e.g., Cellier and Kofman (2006), Bergero and Kofman (2011)), simulation model operations are not subject to hard real-time execution and without support for action-level timing.
+Interactions internal and external to simulation models are not separated as proposed in this work.

-Researchers in the domain of cyber-physical systems have also developed a variety of model-based design and simulation approaches and tools.
-Some challenges (e.g., timing among interacting parts of CPS, scalability, and reuse) that face development of cyber-physical systems are described.
-An example is design contracts where integration of systems can be evaluated in (logical-time and soft real-time) simulated settings using Ptolemy II (Derler et al. 2013).
+Researchers in the domain of cyber-physical systems have also developed model-based design and simulation approaches and tools.
+These works describe challenges (e.g., timing among interacting parts of CPS, scalability, and reuse) that face development of cyber-physical systems.
+For example, design contracts where integration of systems can be evaluated in (logical-time and soft real-time) simulated settings is proposed and shown using Ptolemy II (Derler et al. 2013).
 In another effort, SystemC with timing annotation is used for virtual prototyping of the network needed for software systems to control physical systems (Zhang et al. 2013).
-Simulation is proposed as an attractive alternative to hardware-in-the-loop simulation.
+This work proposes simulation as an attractive alternative to hardware-in-the-loop simulation.

 Another trend is to utilize platforms supporting real-time software execution.
 Use of dedicated hardware and platform-specific programming languages afford virtualizing realistic dynamics of physical systems.
 Simulation models developed in high-level programming languages may be transformed to programming languages that can execute using real-time operating systems.
-For example, Ptolemy II models developed in Java language can be converted to hardware-specific C code.
-This requires representing the model syntax and semantics to match a target programming language (Giotto) and OS (FreeRTOS).
-Other works transform DEVS models to VHDL (e.g., (Pifer 2012; Molter et al. 2009)).
-Embedded system simulation has also been proposed (e.g., (Yu and Wainer 2007)).
-Furthermore, the importance of hard real-time simulation of physical systems also attracted researchers to use special-purpose platforms.
-An example is the use of FPGA instead of general-purpose platforms for simulating rigid body systems (Bishop et al. 2000).
+For example, Ptolemy II models developed in Java programming language can be converted to hardware-specific C language.
+This requires representing the model syntax and semantics to match target programming language (Giotto) and OS (FreeRTOS).
+Other works transform DEVS models to VHDL (e.g., Pifer (2012), Molter et al. (2009)).
+Embedded system simulation is has also been proposed (e.g., Yu and Wainer (2007)).
+The importance of hard real-time simulation of physical systems has also attracted researchers to use special-purpose platform implemented.
+An example is the use of FPGA instead of general-purpose computing platforms for simulating rigid body systems (Bishop et al. 2000).
 There exist research in distributed, real-time simulation which fall outside the scope of this paper.